mojaloop/business-operations-framework-docs/docs/src/guide/ReportingBC.md

-# Reporting & Auditing Bounded Context
+# Reporting Bounded Context Implementation
 One of the objectives of this workstream project is to provide the ability to trace a transfer end to end.
 In order to deliver on this objective, part of the reporting and auditing bounded context is to be built in line with the Reference Architecture.

 ## Design Overview